 Accommodation: Bellavista Cloud Forest Lodge

-Today, we travel to Amaguza Reserve (approx. 500 meters in elevation), a hotspot for vibrant birdlife, including the stunning Glistening-green Tanager and many other colorful tanagers.
-The excellent feeding station here provides incredible photography opportunities, with chances to spot species such as Black-cheeked Woodpecker, Pacific Parrotlet, Scaled Fruiteater, Beautiful Jay, Moss-backed Tanager, and Golden-hooded Tanager.
+Today's destination is Amaguza Reserve, a 500-meter-high haven of vibrant birdlife, notably the Glistening-green Tanager and many other colorful tanagers.
+Photographers will find incredible opportunities at this excellent feeding station, where you can spot birds such as the Black-cheeked Woodpecker, Pacific Parrotlet, Scaled Fruiteater, Beautiful Jay, Moss-backed Tanager, and Golden-hooded Tanager.

-In the afternoon, we visit a fascinating Oilbird cave roost, where these unique nocturnal birds can be observed in their natural habitat.
+We'll spend the afternoon at a fascinating oilbird cave roost, watching these unique birds in their natural habitat.

 Return to Bellavista Cloud Forest Lodge for an overnight stay.